-I asked them what they liked to eat, and Jimmy said, “Pork,” or “Pork makes my day,” or something like that.
-I remember it instinctly.
-I admit I may have been a little juiced up at the time, but not so much I don’t remember him saying that.
+Since the bears were our guests, we had to feed them.
+I’d looked forward to that, because I kind of like to cook for folks.
+But what they liked to eat became an issue from day one.
+When I’d asked them what they liked, Jimmy said, “Pork,” or maybe “Pork makes my day.”
+I don’t know, I may have had a heat on at the time.
+But I wasn’t so juiced up I don’t remember him saying that.
 Okay, it’s out.
 I like my alcohol.
-Sometimes too much, and then I take myself off the stuff.
-I can go for weeks, even months, without a fucking drop.
-They say it’s a disease, but I don’t feel sick.
-I feel great, especially after a nice tall cool one.
+Sometimes too much.
+Then I take myself off the stuff.
+Hell, I can go for weeks, even months, without a friggin’ drop.
+They tell me it’s a disease, but I don’t feel sick.
+I feel great.
+Especially after a nice tall cool one.
 Hey, I’m just messing with you like.

 “Why aren’t we having salmon?
 Isn’t that what they like to eat?”

-It was late at night, right after they’d arrived, and I remember how the moon was lighting up the living room.
+It was late at night, soon after they arrived, and I remember how the moon was lighting up the living room.

 “Ssshhh!”
 I whispered.
 “They can hear things we can’t.”